4M01/blog1/content/post/api/What-Is-An-API.md

 <center>![Electric Plug as an example of the API](/What-is-an-API/ElectricPlugAsAnExampleOfTheAPI.png)_Electric Plug as an example of the API_</center>

-In a nutshell, an API does following things:
+In a nutshell, We need an API as API does following things:

  1. Provides way to excahnge information with a program.